 Casual use prospecting includes those activities which cause very little or no surface disturbance.
 For example: collection of geochemical, rock, soil, or mineral specimens using hand tools; hand panning; or non-motorized sluicing.
 It also generally includes use of metal detectors, gold spears and other battery-operated devices for sensing the presence of minerals, and hand and battery-operated dry washers.
 Operators may use motorized vehicles for casual use activities only if the use is consistent with the regulations governing such use (43 CFR 8340) including following off-road vehicle use designations and temporary closures ordered by BLM.
 Casual use operations do not require notification of the BLM; except where specific land use or recreation area plans call for a recreational mining permit.
 You must reclaim any casual-use disturbance that you create.

-Much of the public land administered by the Bureau of Land Management's Surprise Field Office is open for the filing of mining claims under the Mining Law of 1872.
+Much of the public land administered by the Bureau of Land Management's Applegate Field Office is open for the filing of mining claims under the Mining Law of 1872.
 Under the Mining Law, the claim holder has exclusive rights to valuable minerals which may be found on the claim.
-Currently there are roughly 5,000 mining claims on the public lands administered by the Surprise Office.
+Currently there are roughly 5,000 mining claims on the public lands administered by the Applegate Field Office.